eduvpn/documentation/API.md

 special care has to be taken when this call fails, e.g. the connection is dead, or the application crashes.
-However, it MUST be called on "application exit" when the user closes the VPN application without disconnecting first, unless the VPN connection can also be managed outside the VPN.
+However, it MUST be called on "application exit" when the user closes the VPN application without disconnecting first, unless the VPN connection can also be persisted outside the VPN application.

 This call MUST be executed *after* the VPN connection itself has been terminated by the application, if that is possible.